vlayer-xyz/vlayer/book/src/features/teleport.md

 # Teleport
-As you may know, blockchain ecosystem is fragmented.
-There are EVM chains like: Arbitrum, Optimism, Base and many more.
-Building applications that use multiple chains is tricky.
+As you may know, the blockchain ecosystem is fragmented.
+There are EVM chains such as: Arbitrum, Optimism, Base and many more.
+Building applications that use multiple chains is difficult.

-That's where Teleport functionality helps.
-It allows proving stuff from various chains:
+That's where the **Teleport** feature helps.
+It allows to prove things from different chains:

 ```solidity
 contract NftOwnership is VlayerProver {